 So what is the short answer?
 You should always study a subject at least an hour at a time.
 But you should do this more than once, and take time off between one-hour or two-hour sessions.
 This is how your brain works best -- through shorter but repetitive study sessions.

 Now let's re-write the question and consider a much longer answer.

 Why is it that I can read an entire chapter but then I don't remember any of it later?

 This can be a big problem for students.
 It is so frustrating to try your best and devote the time to reading an entire chapter and then get little benefit from your effort.
-Not only that, it causes tension between students and parents, who may sometimes doubt that you've really tried all that hard.
+Not only that: it also causes tension between students and parents, who may sometimes doubt that you've really tried all that hard.
 It isn't fair on you!